Preview

 Sections and subsections in the text are presented on a separate line in bold.

-All abbreviations must be expanded upon first use.
+All abbreviations are expanded upon first use.

 Figures and Tables